saumyamehta17/algorithm_and_system_design/system_designs/os_basics.md

 ### Compilation & Interpretation

-Compiler - which create a executable file(machine understandable file) and can tranfer to others.
+Compiler - which create a executable file(machine understandable file) and can transfer to others.
  Advantage:
   Ready to run, source code is not public,
  Disadvantages: